mui/material-ui/docs/pages/blog/mui-x-v7.md

 As part of an overarching project aimed at enhancing usability in managing columns within the Data Grid, we've redesigned the column visibility panel, introducing a more streamlined, checkbox-based interface to replace the previous toggle switch design.

-The goal is to further develop this panel by incorporating additional column management functions, such as column reordering and pinning.
-Additionally, We've extracted the internal component to ease the introduction of the upcoming pivoting UI.
+The goal is to further enhance this panel by incorporating additional column management functions, such as column reordering and pinning.
+Additionally, the internal component has been extracted to ease the introduction of the upcoming pivoting UI.

 <figure style="padding:0; margin:0; margin-bottom:20px">
   <img width="310" alt="The new column management panel design" src="/static/blog/mui-x-v7/column-management-panel.png">